 Synonyms: myalgic encephalomyelitis (ME), postviral fatigue syndrome, chronic fatigue and immune dysfunction, 'yuppie flu'

-- The true prevalence of chronic fatigue syndrome (CFS) is unknown.
-It has been estimated that in the USA approximately 2 per 1,000 suffer with the condition.
-The National Institute for Clinical Excellence (NICE) suggests 4 per 1,000 in the UK.
+- It has been estimated that in the USA approximately 2 per 1,000 suffer with the condition.
+The National Institute for Health and Care Excellence (NICE) suggests 4 per 1,000 in the UK.